nsrau/azure-docs.it-it/articles/search/cognitive-search-quickstart-blob.md

    ![File di origine nell'archivio BLOB di Azure](./media/cognitive-search-quickstart-blob/sample-data.png)

-1. [Creare un servizio di ricerca cognitiva di Azure](search-create-service-portal.md) o [trovare un servizio esistente](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices) nella stessa sottoscrizione. È possibile usare un servizio gratuito per questo avvio rapido.
+1. [Creare un servizio di Ricerca cognitiva di Azure](search-create-service-portal.md) o [trovare un servizio esistente](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices). È possibile usare un servizio gratuito per questo avvio rapido.

 <!-- 1.
 You are almost done with this resource, but before you leave these pages, use a link on the left navigation pane to open the **Access Keys** page.
 In many tutorials, especially those that use the REST API, you will need a connection string to retrieve data from Blob storage.
 A connection string looks similar to the following example: `DefaultEndpointsProtocol=https;AccountName=<YOUR-ACCOUNT-NAME>;AccountKey=<YOUR-ACCOUNT-KEY>;EndpointSuffix=core.windows.net` -->